microsoft/rnx-kit/text/0002-react-native-standard-api.md

   autolinking mechanism.

-- **Platform API/Community module:** When available, we want to be able to leverage what already exist in the community and avoid creating competing solutions.
-When we need to write it from scratch, we want to comply with the guidelines for the
+- **Platform API/Community module:** When available, we want to be able to leverage what already exists in the community and avoid creating competing solutions.
+When we need to write from scratch, we want to comply with the guidelines for the
   [new architecture libraries](https://github.com/reactwg/react-native-new-architecture/discussions/categories/libraries)
   provided by Meta.